Jayanths9/Chatbot_Moin_Von_Bremen/README.md

 For multi-modal searches (like searching text with image embeddings), ChromaDB offers more flexibility than FAISS.
 We break down our decision-making process and the implementation in `Main.py`, illustrated in the following diagram (insert diagram here).

-### Hosting with Gradio

-To make our project accessible to everyone, we hosted it using Gradio on Hugging Face.
-This allows you to interact with the chatbot through a simple, sharable link.
-Give it a try! 🌐

 ## 🛠️ Setup